 The latest version of Google’s mobile operating system, Android Pie, started rolling out to smartphones in early August, bringing with it a range of tweaks and major new features including a brighter UI, gesture navigation, an adaptive battery mode and updated volume controls: we’ve listed all of the mainstream Android Pie phones on the market, and included guidance on when you can expect the update to come to other popular handsets.

 Google’s Pixel line of phones, were, of course, amongst the first handsets to receive the Android Pie update.
-The Google Pixel, Google Pixel XL, Google Pixel 2 and Google Pixel 2 XL and − of course − the brand new Google Pixel 3 and Google Pixel 3 XL, are all on the latest version of Android.
+The Google Pixel, Google Pixel XL, Google Pixel 2, Google Pixel 2 XL and − of course − the brand new Google Pixel 3 and Google Pixel 3 XL, are all on the latest version of Android.
 The Nexus 6P and Nexus 5X, meanwhile, miss out, having been released in 2015.

-And some more Android phone manufacturers have either already brought Pie to their handsets, or teased the software’s upcoming arrival.
+And a steadily increasing number of Android phone manufacturers have either already brought Pie to their handsets, or teased the software update’s impending arrival.
 Read on to find out which phones will receive the Android Pie update, and when to expect it to arrive.

 Read more: How to download Android Pie

 Essential Android Pie phones

 Essential took everybody by surprise by making the Android Pie update available to Essential Phone users on day one of the software’s release − spraying egg all over the faces of its bigger-name rivals in the process.

 One of the key reasons for this might just be that Essential has its work cut out convincing people that its phone is actually worth buying.
 The company has reportedly shelved plans for a second device, and keeping its current flagship updated might be the best way to try to drum up sales.

 HTC Android Pie phones

 HTC may be struggling with bigger issues at the moment, but it started rolling out the Android Pie update to the HTC U11 Life in late 2018, and has confirmed that the following phones will receive the Android Pie update:

 Unfortunately, there’s been no word yet on when exactly the rollout will happen.